radius-project/docs/docs/content/reference/resource-schema/_index.md

 ### Environment parameter

-The `environment` string parameter is automatically injected into your Bicep template using the environment ID value specified in your default [workspace]({{< ref workspaces >}}).
-This value can also be overridden with the rad CLI: `rad deploy --params environment="/planes/radius/..."`.
+The `radEnvironment` string parameter is automatically injected into your Bicep template using the environment ID value specified in your default [workspace]({{< ref workspaces >}}).
+This value can also be overridden with the rad CLI: `rad deploy --params radEnvironment="/planes/radius/..."`.

-To access the auto-injected value, specify an `environment` string parameter in your Bicep file:
+To access the auto-injected value, specify an `radEnvironment` string parameter in your Bicep file:

 ```bicep
 param radEnvironment string